greenbone/opensight-golang-libraries/pkg/openSearch/README.md

 # Overview

-Package openSearch a client and extensions funcs to query openSearch suited for the query package in the following
+Package openSearch provides a client and extensions funcs to query openSearch suited for the query package in the following
 subpackages:

 * [esextensions](esextensions/README.md) - extensions for the esquery library